dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 Elastic Container Registry (*ECR*) is Amazon's managed AWS Docker registry service; it supports private Docker repositories with resource-based permissions using AWS IAM so that specific users or Amazon EC2 instances can access repositories and images.

-When you tell the *Splice Machine ML Manager* to deploy your model to SageMaker, *ML Manager* creates a Docker image, saves it to your ECR repo, and tells AWS to deploy it for you.
+When you tell the *Splice ML Manager* to deploy your model to SageMaker, *ML Manager* creates a Docker image, saves it to your ECR repo, and tells AWS to deploy it for you.
 You then have an endpoint on AWS with a RESTfull API that your apps can use to interact with your model.

 To take advantage of this capability, you need to create a repository on ECR.
 See the [Amazon ECR documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/get-set-up-for-amazon-ecr.html){: target="_blank"} for information about creating your repository.